 - 10min Stretching

-Start the workout with a Warm Up (WU) of 60 minutes easy riding at Level II.
+Start the workout with a Warm Up (WU) of 60 minutes of easy riding at Level II.

 - 4x 1min Level V, 1min RI Level II; then